-Salix aurita — Ohr-Weide is a work for 150 floating loudspeakers by île flottante | Andrea Gsell & Nica Giuliani and Lilian Beidler.
+Salix aurita — Ohr-Weide (2018) is a work for 150 floating loudspeakers by île flottante | Andrea Gsell & Nica Giuliani and Lilian Beidler.
 These small loudspeakers travel 500 meters down a small river in the Merian garden in Basel, Switzerland.
-As Lilian explained me: “The idea to use floating loudspeakers originated when first visiting the site.
-The «artificial nature» of the human-made gardens stroke us on first sight: How the plants, the greens, the trees, the river look natural even though they are entirely cultured by humans.
+As Lilian explained to me: “The idea to use floating loudspeakers originated when first visiting the site.
+The «artificial nature» of the human-made gardens strike us on first sight: How the plants, the greens, the trees, the river look natural even though they are entirely cultured by humans.
 This led to the idea to create a work that focusses on the interplay of wildness and taming, naturalness and cultivation.
-In our imagination the loudspeakers represent a colony of a new species that is settled in a new environment trying to adjust to the new living conditions.”
-The name for the work was found during this first visit: they found a tree named Salix aurita “eared willow”.
+In our imagination, the loudspeakers represent a colony of a new species that has settled in a new environment trying to adjust to the new living conditions.”
+The name for the work was found during this first visit: they found a tree named Salix aurita, “eared willow.”

-To give the impression of these loudspeaker creatures slowly adapting to their new environment Andrea, Nica and Lilian developed a sonic narrative.
-During the 500 meters the loudspeakers travel through the river the sounds they emit slowly change and go through five different states.
+To give the impression of these loudspeaker creatures slowly adapting to their new environment, Andrea, Nica, and Lilian developed a sonic narrative.
+During the 500 meters the loudspeakers travel through the river, the sounds they emit slowly change and go through five different states.
 They seem to react and adapt to their environment.
 As Lilian told me, they are “starting nervously and agitated because they lack orientation.
 Then they realise where they are and become quite fearful and exhausted.
-In a third state they find hope again and then prepare to fight and strike out to assert themselves in triumph.
+In a third state, they find hope again and then prepare to fight and strike out to assert themselves in triumph.
 Eventually they adapt to their habitat and calm down in harmony.”

 This is a short documentation video of Salix aurita—Ohrweide: